 Competitive salary and benefits

-What we offer Rewarding opportunities exist for enthusiastic people seeking meaningful careers; helping people in the wider community in a new and innovative program.
-CatholicCare's employment benefits include a generous salary packaging option, and professional development in a family friendly environment.
+Rewarding opportunities exist for enthusiastic people seeking meaningful careers.
+CatholicCare's employment benefits include a generous salary packaging option and professional development in a family friendly environment.

-About us CatholicCare is a large welfare agency of the Catholic Archdiocese of Canberra and Goulburn.
+CatholicCare is the social services arm of the Catholic Archdiocese of Canberra and Goulburn.
 Our mission is to provide quality services to people by promoting healthy, inclusive communities through relationships, partnerships and collaboration while adhering to our values of Solidarity, Stewardship, Respect and Excellence.

 Please send your applications to: Sue.Pobjie@catholiccare.cg.org.au